earchibong/devops_projects/kubernetes.md

 The Kubernetes API Server authenticates to the Kubelet as the kubernetes user using the client certificate as defined by the `--kubelet-client-certificate` flag.

-- Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the kubernetes user:
+- Create the ClusterRoleBinding to bind the kubernetes user with the role created above:
 ```

 cat <<EOF | kubectl --kubeconfig admin.kubeconfig  apply -f -